serverwentdown/file-manager/README.md

 ### SHELL=

-Set to `login` to enable accessing a login shell, or your shell binary (example: `bash`).
-Be careful when enabling this feature.
+Enable the shell feature, which allows users to start a login shell (when set to `login`) or the binary specified by this option (example: `/bin/bash`).
+Be careful when enabling this feature as anyone with access to this portal can execute any command on your machine.

 ### CMD=

-Set to shell binary to enable an alternative command-based execution.
-Be careful when enabling this feature.
+Enable running single commands in the default shell, usually `/bin/sh`.
+Be careful when enabling this feature as anyone with access to this portal can execute any command on your machine.

 ### PORT=